Town of Sweden Democratic Committee

 Our Mission

-We build a stronger community by working for a fair and bright future for every neighbor in the Town of Sweden.
-Count on us to roll up our sleeves, empower you as Town voters, and to organize to build a better community for all our neighbors.
+We build a stronger community by working for a fair and bright future for everyone in the Town of Sweden and County of Monroe.
+Count on us to roll up our sleeves, empower you, and to organize to build a better community.

 Elections change communities in ways that go far beyond the vote count.
 Elections force conversations about issues that those in power might want to ignore or perhaps don’t even know about.
 Options can be proposed and debated that might never see the light of day without an opponent asking questions.
 Once an issue is talked about the possibility exists of a new approach, and that can be revolutionary.

-Elections also change candidates.
+Elections also change candidates and their supporters.
 Going door-to-door forces candidates to go outside their bubble or echo chamber of like-thinking neighbors.
-Most people are polite, but there is also honesty at front doors.
-Any candidate worth their salt learns about the people in their district, and win or lose, their life is enriched with stories shared.
+There is honesty at front doors.
+Candidates learn about the people in their district, and win or lose, their life is enriched with stories shared.

-Karen LoBracco, leader of the Sweden Democratic Committee November 7, 2021
+David Newman, leader of the Sweden Democratic Committee March 2025

 The most common way people give up their power is by thinking they don’t have any.”
 Alice Walker